-This course is a second stage of the Undergraduate Project by research which involve in performing experimental/simulation works /studies at respective i-Kohza's lab.
-Discuss the results of the project with their respective supervisors.
-It will emphasize on the research philosophy and research methodology.
-At the end of the course, students should be able to write a thesis/research report in a professional practice.
-The students should also be able to manage and plan their research according to the period given.
+Final Year Project II is the second stage of the Final Year Project by research, involving analytical, experimental, or simulation work and studies at the respective i-Kohza lab.
+The project results will be discussed with their supervisors, i-Kohza members, and department members.
+By the end of the course, students should be able to work independently, produce a project report, and present their findings.
+They should also be able to manage and plan their research according to the given timeline.